 Qualification for misdemeanor and felony expungement is determined by multiple factors including:

 Our criminal defense attorneys can work with you to determine if expungement is an option.
 If permitted by law, we will make every effort to help you have your record sealed or expunged.

-When you are placed on probation, you are advised of the conditions of that supervision.
+When you are placed on probation or granted parole, you are advised of the conditions of the supervision or release.
 Violating any of the terms or conditions of probation, whether intentionally or by accident, could subject you to having your probation revoked.
 In Arkansas, violations of probation can include:

-If you have been arrested for or accused of violating your probation, you should contact and obtain the services of a criminal defense attorney experienced in probation violations.
-We can help you turn yourself in, protect your rights and negotiate with judges and prosecutors to try to reduce potential penalties, including jail time.
+If you have been arrested for or accused of violating the terms of your probation or parole, you should contact and obtain the services of a criminal defense attorney experienced in probation and parole procedures.
+We can help you protect your rights and negotiate with judges and prosecutors to try to reduce potential penalties.

 Possessing an illegal weapon, carrying an illegal weapon, improperly discharging a firearm, or using a firearm in the commission of a crime are all serious offenses in Arkansas.
-Arkansas law lays out the types of weapons you can and cannot have and circumstances under which you are allowed to use them.
+State and federal law dictates the types of weapons you can and cannot have and circumstances under which you are allowed to use them.
 If you are charged with violating these laws you could be facing felony charges and severe penalties.